top of page

 Each course runs as a series of eight sessions twice a week, thoughtfully designed to balance exploration, hands-on creativity, and meaningful reflection.
 Classes are 120 minutes long, with the first half dedicated to guided discovery and discussion, and the second half focused on imaginative, student-led projects.
 Whether your child is an eager question-asker, a budding writer, or a quiet thinker with ideas waiting to bloom, every session is built to inspire curiosity, confidence, and joy in the learning process.

-Click “Read More” to get an overview of the poets featured in this series.
+Click “Read More” to get an overview of the lessons featured:

 bottom of page